 Take the temperature on your bread.
 This is the most effective way to check for doneness on bread.
 Oven temps variety, as do so many other factors in bread making.
 So, for perfection every time, I go for 190 degrees on the quick read thermometer to ensure doneness.

 I also really love to grind my own grains.
 If a grain mill is in your future, which I hope it is, Nutrimill is a great brand to consider.
 I have had mine for about 15+ years and use it all the time!

 Follow all my instructions above.
-Make it is hydrated enough, mix it well, allow for proper rising time, bake to temp.
+Make sure the dough is hydrated enough, mix it well, allow for proper rising time, and bake it at the correct temperature.

-As noted above, 190 degrees is the golden temperature.
-I have found this works best for wheat bread.
+The best way is by using a digitial thermometer.
+Cook this loaf to 190 degrees F, I have found this works best for wheat bread.

 I find orange juice does the trick!
 It only takes a few tablespoons, but it works wonders!